Bounds for the chi-square approximation of Friedman's statistic by Stein's method: Introduction

 By a standard argument for converting smooth test function bounds into Kolmogorov distance bounds (see \cite{chen}, p.\ 48) we deduce the following Kolmogorov distance bound from (\ref{thm2bound}).
 The proof is given in Section \ref{appa}.

 \begin{corollary} Suppose $n\geq1$.
 Then

 \end{corollary}

 {For $r=2$, the bound in Corollary \ref{cor1.3} has an optimal dependence on $n$ (see Remark \ref{rem1.2}); we can achieve this rate by exploiting the special structure of Friedman's statistic in the case $r=2$.
 For $r\geq3$, t}he rate of convergence of the bound is slower than the $O(n^{-r/(r+1)})$ rate of \cite{jensen}, which is to be expected because in deriving it we apply a crude non-smooth test function approximation technique to the smooth test function bound (\ref{thm2bound}).
 However, to the best of our knowledge, it is the first Kolmogorov distance bound in the literature with an explicit constant involving the parameter $r$.
 The bound (\ref{kolmbd}) tends to zero if $r^{1/2}/n\rightarrow0$; a weaker condition than the $r/n\rightarrow0$ condition under which the bound (\ref{thm2bound}) tends to zero.
 This can be understood because the Kolmogorov distance is scale invariant, whereas for real-valued random variables $X$ and $Y$ the quantity $|\mathbb{E}[h(X)]-\mathbb{E}[h(Y)]|$ is not.
 From our bound (\ref{kolmbd}), we deduce that $F_r\rightarrow_d\chi_{(r-1)}^2$ if $r^{1/2}/n\rightarrow0$.
 To the best of our knowledge, this is the weakest condition in the literature under which Friedman's statistic is known to converge to the $\chi_{(r-1)}^2$ distribution if $r=r(n)$ is allowed to grow with $n$.
 We have been not been able to establish whether the condition is optimal, but at the very least it is close to being optimal.
-Lastly, we observe that if $r=cn^{2/3}$ then the rate of convergence of the Kolmogorov distance bound (\ref{kolmbd}) is of order $n^{-1/3}$, which improves on the $n^{-1/4}$ rate for fixed $r$.